jamesrcounts/VariantSpark/kubernetes/README.md

     - `kubectl cluster-info` - verify a cluster address (URL)

 ### 2. ADD Kubernetes nodes, dashboard, RBAC
- - RUN `kubectl apply -f out/setup.yaml` from `/infrastructure/`
-    - WAIT for 'ready' in state to add the resources to your cluster
+ - RUN `kubectl apply -f out/setup.yaml` from `/infrastructure/` & WAIT for 'ready' in state to add the resources to your cluster
  - RUN `kubectl proxy`
  - CONNECT to the Kubernetes web page using this proxy address:
     - `http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/`
     - Leave your terminal window open & Kubernetes dashboard (web page) open
+    - NOTE: AWS-IAM-Authenticator tokens will time-out, if the connection to the Kubernetes dashboard fails, simply refresh the page in your browser.

-### 3. ADD Jupyter notebook service node
+### 3. ADD Jupyter notebook service node and pod

  - OPEN a NEW terminal from a local VS 2.3 fork `.../kubernetes -> /Notebook` directory
- - RUN `kubectl apply -f notebook.yml` - to create the notebook service
+ - RUN `kubectl apply -f notebook.yml` - creates the notebook pod
- - VIEW the Kubernetes Web Dashboard
- - WAIT for the new Jupyter pod to turn GREEN
+ - VIEW the Kubernetes Web Dashboard and WAIT for the new Jupyter pod to turn GREEN
  -----

 ## RUN example VariantSpark Jupyter notebook(s)